-The Library Fund has awarded more than $23.3 million since its inception to increase literacy, information literacy, and information access for Marion County residents.
-The Library Fund is a field-of-interest fund of the Indianapolis Foundation (a CICF affiliate).
+The Library Fund was established by a donor to support projects and activities that increase literacy, information literacy and information access for Marion County residents.
+The Library Fund is a field of interest fund of The Indianapolis Foundation, a CICF affiliate.

 |Application Period||Review||Notification||Project Beings On/After|

-$4,500 to $14,500 depending on high school enrollment, the strength of articulated outcomes and capacity of staff to carry out the project.
+$4,500 to $14,500 depending on high school enrollment, the strength of articulated outcomes and capacity of staff to carry out the proposed work

-The Minde Browning Fund provides small professional development grants to staff serving in any of the eligible Marion County libraries.
+The Minde Browning Fund provides professional development grants to staff serving in any eligible Marion County library.
 The Indianapolis Foundation and local donors established this endowed fund in 1999 as a tribute to Minde Glenn Browning, the former assistant director at the IU School of Law—Indianapolis Law Library and chair of the Library Fund Steering Committee.

 |At least 60 days before proposed activities||Minde Browning Professional Development Fund Application|